U.S. Democrats seek up to $2 trillion to invest in ageing infrastructure

 LEESBURG, Va./WASHINGTON (Reuters) - Democratic leaders in Congress said they will seek President Donald Trump’s support in coming weeks for legislation to invest up to $2 trillion to rebuild U.S. infrastructure, including roads, bridges and schools.

-House of Representatives Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer said at separate news conferences that they would try to revive an effort that sputtered early into Trump’s presidency for major investments in ageing public works.
+House of Representatives Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer said at separate news conferences that they would try to revive an effort that sputtered early in Trump’s presidency for major investments in ageing public works.

 Democrats have been seeking a much larger investment than Trump and fellow Republicans in Congress have suggested.